circe/circe/docs/src/main/tut/codecs/custom-codecs.md

 Bar(13, "Qux").asJson
 ```

-It's worth noting that if you don't want to use the `generic-extras` module, the
+It's worth noting that if you don't want to use the experimental `generic-extras` module, the
 completely unmagical `forProductN` version isn't really that much of a burden:

 ```scala mdoc:reset